siraat-ai-academy/ironwall-az500-labs/🕊️ AmiGee_mother_Remembrance_Note.md

-# 🕊️ A Door Left Ajar (slightly open) — For Ami Gee
+# 🕯️🌸 A Door Left Ajar — For Ami Gee 🤍🌙

+## (🌷🤲 A Loving Remembrance of My Beloved Mother 🕊️💖)

 *In loving memory of my mother, who returned to her Lord on 31 December 2024.*
 *This is not a goodbye.
 This is a waiting room, with the door left ajar (slightly open).*